Get E-Book

 -> still no response

--> timeout reportedNode can also have application-level socket timeouts through APIs covered later.
-Keep the source separate.
-A TCP connect timeout comes from connection establishment failing to complete.
+Node can also have application-level socket timeouts through APIs covered later.
+Keep the source clear.
+A TCP connect timeout comes from connection setup failing to finish.
 A socket.setTimeout() event is a JavaScript timer around inactivity.
-An HTTP client deadline belongs above TCP.
+An HTTP client deadline sits above TCP.

 EPIPE means a write hit a closed or broken write path.
 The peer may have already closed.
 The local socket may already know writes are invalid.
 The application attempted to send anyway.

-A compact log-reading table helps:
+Here is a compact log-reading table -

-ETIMEDOUT | during connect or OS-level send/keepalive timeout | an operation waited too long for transport progress |
+ETIMEDOUTduring connect or OS-level send/keepalive timeoutan operation waited too long for transport progress

 TCP retransmission timeout